Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Using "Previous section in reading order")]   [[\>](#Compiler-Flags "Next section in reading order")]       [[\<\<](#Using "Beginning of this chapter or previous chapter")]   [[Up](#Using "Up section")]   [[\>\>](#Building-on-Windows "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------- --------------------------------------------------------- --- ------------------------------------------------------------------ ----------------------------- ----------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4.1 Using Linker Flags with NetCDF {.section}
+4.1 Using Linker Flags with NetCDF
 ----------------------------------

 For this to work, you have to tell the linker which libraries to link to